Ad Budget Calculator

 What is Advertising Budget Allocation?

-Advertising budget allocation determines how to distribute your total ad spend across channels (Google Ads, LinkedIn, Facebook, etc.) to maximise leads and revenue.
+Advertising budget allocation determines how to distribute your total ad spend across channels (Google Ads, LinkedIn, Facebook, etc.) to maximize leads and revenue.
 The optimal split depends on your industry, target audience, and each channel's cost per lead.
 Track returns with the Marketing ROI Calculator and monitor lead costs with the Cost per Lead Calculator.

 The Formula